 This keyboard is wired-only and can't be used wirelessly.

 The SteelSeries Apex Pro has a lot of amazing extra features.
 It has dedicated media keys like volume control and playback control with the wheel and menu button.
 You can also program every key to the function that you want and the OLED screen is fully customizable.
 You can show off anything you want, whether it's an image or a GIF.
+If you prefer having extra dedicated macro keys, check out the Corsair K95 RGB PLATINUM XT.

 The OmniPoint are proprietary switches from SteelSeries.
 You can set your desired actuation force setting to your preference inside the SteelSeries Engine software.
 The test results shown were measured with the 'Setting 2' as it offers the best overall performance.